livysdad27/livysdad27.github.io/_posts/2023-09-04-Fishing-Is-Poetry.markdown

 A week ago I found myself on a beach fishing for salmon for the third time this year.
 I did it with my fly rod just to see if I could and I could and I did.
 That fish fought hard.
 It fought hard enough to be written about in a Mepps spinner catalog from the late 1980s.
 I finished up and took my prize to the cooler in my truck and decided to explore.
 There was a place I’d heard about in whispers that I wanted to try and so I took my rod and walked through the pretty woods until I came down to a broad beach sprinkled with small boulders.
 I walked out onto a sandy and wide flat and cast, expecting nothing at the low tide and two casts in I felt the thud

 I still feel astonished at this fish.
-I touched nothing else that morning except a few pesky sculpin but the feeling of absolute surprise when that thud started to pulse with the fight if a good fish still blows my mind.
+I touched nothing else that morning except a few pesky sculpin but the feeling of absolute surprise when that thud started to pulse with the fight of a good fish still blows my mind.
 It was the feeling of discovery, of invention and joy of finding something new.
 It felt like being young again.

 ![flyingfish](/images/flyingfish.jpeg)